kamaltrapasiya/3D-Object-Detection-and-Recognition/README.md

 ## Platform

 This project is implemented using Google Colab.
-If you want to use same platform you can run this project by opening Google Colab
+If you want to use this project with Google Colab, you can directly open from below.

 ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)